collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 A full description of the supported import formats and how they may be referenced in an import mapping is available in the Supported File Formats page.

 ..
 Note:: In the example we're using for this tutorial, the sample data is in Excel.
 However, you may need to import data that is in an XML format.
 XML sources are cited in xPath, which is the standard syntax for retrieving data encoded in XML.
-Documentation regarding xPath be found here.
+Documentation regarding xPath be found `here <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/formats.html?highlight=xpath?>`_.

 Our source data sample contains 10 columns of data, and each are listed in the mapping document under Source.